Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

-In order to turn location into solar times, we're going to rely on the [sunrise/sunset algorithm published by US Naval Observatory](https://edwilliams.org/sunrise_sunset_algorithm.htm).
+In order to turn the location into solar times, we're going to rely on [this sunrise/sunset algorithm](https://edwilliams.org/sunrise_sunset_algorithm.htm) published by the US Naval Observatory.
 The algorithm itself is too long to include here, but the rest of the implementation for `SolarCalculator` is as follows:

 ```csharp
 public class SolarCalculator